CZ-NIC/knot/doc/reference.rst

 delay of update in the parent zone.

 ..
 NOTE::
-   This delay has only effect on automatic KSK submission with parent queries.
+   This delay only affects automatic KSK submission with parent queries.
    For KSK submission resulting in :ref:`submission_timeout` or manually confirmed by *knotc* **zone-ksk-submitted**, the parent-delay doesn't apply.